PoliticalGraveyard.com

 Swan, Henry — United American candidate for Vice President of the United States, 1976.
 Still living as of 1976.

 Swan, Hurlbut — of Lake County, Ill.
-Delegate to Illinois state constitutional convention Lake County, 1847.
+Delegate to Illinois state constitutional convention from Lake County, 1847.
 Burial location unknown.

 Swan, Isaac W. — of Orleans County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1856.
 Burial location unknown.